What is the best way to clean greasy kitchen cabinets?

 For your basic clean, you need vinegar and warm water.
 Vinegar works as a natural degreaser.
 Mixing it with warm water helps melt through grease which has stuck to the surface of your cabinet.

 Recipe: ¼ cup vinegar into 1liter of warm water.

 2. Dish Washing Soap

-Recipe: 1 Tablespoon of dishwashing liquid into 2 cups of warm water.
+Recipe: 1 tbsp of dishwashing liquid into 2 cups of warm water.